RubenCid35/GraphPaperSim/rationale.md

 # Similarity
 This code (`similarity.py`) automates the process of finding similar research papers based on their semantic content extracted from the abstracts.
 By leveraging all-MiniLM-L6-v2 a pre-trained sentence transformers, it converts text into numerical representations suitable for similarity calculations.
 The output provides can be used to find potentially related papers within a collection.

+# Topic modelling
+The code `topic.py` is responsible for extracting topics from the papers based on their abstract.
+To achieve this, the LDA model is used.
+This model requires specifying the number of topics.
+So, experiments were conducted with different numbers of topics, ranging from 2 to 10.
+To evaluate these models, coherence metric was used.
+The optimal number of topics obtained was 4, with a coherence of 0.43.

 # Acknowledgements
 Our aim was to extract the targets and persons in the acknowledgements section (`acknowledgment.py`), for this we used bert-base-NER, comparing its result (`acknowledgment.json`) with a manual extraction (`acknowledgment_precision.json`) we have obtained the following results: